mennthor/thesis_plot_notebooks/kde_cv/cross_validation.md

 The transformation simply scales each values with the factors given below.

-    logE  : 1.5,
+    logE  : 1.5
-    dec   : 2.5,
+    dec   : 2.5
-    sigma : 2.0
+    sigma : 2.0  &  sigma (deg) <= 5°

 - logE is used in log10(E / GeV).
     + logE is good from the beginning.
 It falls of smoothly to zero on both ends.
 We simply scale the peak width to match the other features a bit.
-- declination is used in radian and normalspace
+- declination is used in radian and normal space.
-    + This has better properties, because the edges are falling to zero, whcih suits the gaussian kernel much better than a sharp cut as in sin(dec) for example.
+    + This has better properties, because the edges are falling to zero, which suits the gaussian kernel much better than a sharp cut at the boundaries as in sin(dec) for example.
-- sigma is taken in degree, because otherwise the values are all well below 1 (>5°)
+- sigma is taken in degree to scale it to the other parameters naturally.
-    + It need a bit scaling because it drops quite hard to zero at the lower edge sigma=0.
+    + It still needs a bit manual scaling because it drops quite hard to zero at the lower edge sigma=0 so we broaden this to better fit a gaussian kernel.

-Furthermore a cut on sigma is applied, only using events with sigma <= 5°.
+    + Furthermore a cut on sigma is applied **before** fitting, only using events with sigma <= 5°.
-This prevents Kernel creation on badly reconstructed outlier events.
+    + This prevents Kernel creation on badly reconstructed outlier events.
 The kernel properties smear in that region anyway but in a much smoother way.

+All explicit settings used are:

+    kernel = "gaussian"
+    rtol   = 1e-8

+everything else left to default values.